 “If we’d had something like that over the last seven or eight years,” says Brooks, “we would have seen some of the problems coming.”
 He adds, “Down the road, these reports will help us identify any potential weaknesses in the system, or where we may need to do some upgrades—well before we run into any problems.”

-The dedicated, ongoing and proactive support that Delphi receives through iCorps’ Managed Care program has stabilized the company’s technology and has prepared it for growth that is aligned to support Delphi’s short- and long-term business plans.
+The dedicated, ongoing and proactive support that Delphi receives through iCorps’ Encompass program has stabilized the company’s technology and has prepared it for growth that is aligned to support Delphi’s short- and long-term business plans.

 With iCorps taking care of the technology day-to-day, Delphi—and especially Brooks—can focus on the business of construction management.
 Brooks is confident, “The monthly reports confirm that we’ve put the right system in place and that it’s working the way it should.”